 - Lost future income.

-Noneconomic damages are intended to compensate the injury victim for losses to the victim and their family caused by the accident, including:
+Non-economic damages are intended to compensate you for incalculable losses caused by the accident, including:

 - Loss of consortium,